stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

     apiKey.save()

-## Using the Stormpath SDK to Authenticate and Generate Tokens for your API
+## Using the Stormpath SDK to Authenticate and Generate Tokens for your API Keys

 The Stormpath SDK does all the heavy lifting for you in your application.
 It automatically processes authentications via HTTP Basic or OAuth 2.0.
 In addition, the SDK will handle more advance OAuth 2.0 features like _scope_ and _time-to-live_.

-Specifically, Stormpath supports two HTTP `Authorization` methods, Basic and Bearer (OAuth 2.0 client-credentials grant type).
+Stormpath supports two HTTP `Authorization` methods when authenticating API Keys, Basic and Bearer (OAuth 2.0 client-credentials grant type).
 In this section we will discuss the strategies and best practices using these authorization methods.

 ### How API Key and Token Authentication Works
 All authentication attempts in Stormpath start with the `Application` object in the SDK.
 You will likely have initialized the `Application` during startup.